exebetche/vlsub/README.txt

 2013-04-25 (version 0.9)
   Simplified interface
-  Bug fix with subrip format (".sub") subtitles
+  Bug fix with microDVD (".sub") subtitles
-  Add a success message when subtitles are loaded Display a download link to subtitles if direct download fail
+  Add a success message when subtitles are loaded Display a download link to subtitles if direct download fail Integrated usage instructions

 2012-12-18 (version 0.8)
   [Benoit Vallee] Fixed subtitle downloading when special characters are present on the video path